Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 Related Reading

 Hyperfixation on its own is not a disorder.
-But if intense, recurring fixations are consistently costing you sleep, meals, work, or relationships — or if stepping away from them causes real distress — that pattern is worth taking to a professional.
+But if intense, recurring fixations are consistently costing you sleep, meals, work, relationships or money — or if stepping away from them causes real distress — that pattern is worth taking to a professional.
 The same is true if the fixations sit alongside long-standing difficulties with focus, organisation, impulsivity or restlessness that have followed you since childhood.

 This article is a starting point, not a diagnosis.
 If you are concerned about your mental health, please speak to a professional.